perun-network/NFT_Game/README.md

 These methods ensure that the NFTs are equipped by the correct players after burning and transferring. handleBurn also carries out the sprite deletion on the _nftMetaServer_.
 This is not handled in _erdstallServer_ directly to ensure that sprites are only deleted if no player carries an item with said sprite.

-handleNFTOwnershipTransfer is also called when a user withdraws their NFTs from the erdstall network.
+handleNFTOwnershipTransfer is also called when a user withdraws their NFTs from the Erdstall network.

 It also implements the generateNftContext method responsible for NFT generation using the mintNFTItem method.
 This method is called when adding a static NFT item, adding an NFT item from a chest and when an NFT item is dropped by a mob.